raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 To put it briefly, the lighting for the mirror here is amazing, and the pale illumination therein sells ghost-in-the-mirror effect really well.
 In the Royal Albert Hall performance, the mirror is represented by a huge vertical screen, which _works_ but is definitely not as realistic.
 (The half-mask on the screen display is also placed on the wrong half of the face, but it's not really that noticeable --- I didn't spot it until someone pointed it out online.)

 The figure in the mirror subsequently hypontizes Christine, seemingly trying to convince Christine that he _is_ her Angel of Music.
-At the same time, Raoul attempts to open the dressing room door in vain.
-It wasn't until the ghostlike figure invites Christine to enter the mirror, that the door rapidly springs open, leaving Raoul confused as to where Christine went.
+At the same time, Raoul attempts to open the dressing room door, but in vain.
+It wasn't until the ghostlike figure invites Christine to enter the mirror that the door rapidly springs open, leaving Raoul confused as to where Christine went.

 | Differences | On screen | On stage |
 | :---: | :---: | :---: |